phil-opp/blog_os/blog/content/second-edition/posts/09-paging-implementation/index.md

 #### A dummy `FrameAllocator`

-To be able to call `create_example_mapping` we need to create a `FrameAllocator` first.
-As noted above, the difficulty of creating a new mapping depends on the virtual page that we want to map.
-In the easiest case, the level 1 page table for the page already exists and we just need to write a single entry.
-In the most difficult case, the page is in a memory region for that no level 3 exists yet so that we need to create new level 3, level 2 and level 1 page tables first.
+To be able to call `create_example_mapping` we need to create a type that implements the `FrameAllocator` trait first.
+As noted above, the trait is responsible for allocating frames for new page table if they are needed by `map_to`.

 Let's start with the simple case and assume that we don't need to create new page tables.
 For this case, a frame allocator that always returns `None` suffices.
 We create such an `EmptyFrameAllocator` for testing our mapping function: